 Henry Highland Garnet biography

-Henry Highland Garnet was an African-American abolitionist born circa December 23, 1815 in Kent County, Maryland.
-Born as a slave, he and his family escaped to New York when he was about nine years old.
-In the 1840s and decades afterward he became an abolitionist.
-His “Call to Rebellion” speech encouraged slaves to free themselves by rising up against owners.
+Henry Highland Garnet was an African-American abolitionist born circa December 23, 1815, in Kent County, Maryland.
+Born as a slave, Garnet and his family escaped to New York when he was about 9 years old.
+In the 1840s and decades afterward, he became an abolitionist.
+His "Call to Rebellion" speech in 1843 encouraged slaves to free themselves by rising up against owners.
 Seen as a radical, he became a controversial figure within the abolitionist movement.
-In 1881 he worked in a government post in Liberia, and a few months later died in February 13, 1882.
+Garnet became the first black speaker to address Congress in 1865.
+He worked in a government post in Liberia in 1881 and died there a few months later, on February 13, 1882.